epfl-ada/ada-2023-project-remontada/README.md

 * Vincent Roh : Interactive map of the location of the experts. (start)
 * Fabio Palmisano : Machine learning to predict the ratings of a beer (start)
 * Yannis Laaroussi : Analyze reviews (words) used by an expert and casual. (start)
-* Alexi Semiz : Building the website page with the data story. (start).
+* Alexi Semiz : Building the website page with the data story. (start)

 ## Questions for TA's
-As explained before, we merged the dataset of the two websites (beer Advocate and rate beer) in order to study the rating.
-However, for the other columns (i.e. appearance, aroma, taste) we noticed that the scale of the rating was different.
-Is it still relevant to compare the ratings of the both sites together ?
-Should it be better to analyze both sites separately ?
+For the expert analysis, both sites were considered, regardless of where the ratings were submitted, as the rating grades were similar for both sites.
+However, for milestone 3, incorporating additional grading parameters (aroma, palate) raised the necessity of treating each site separately.
+This was due to the differing scales of these parameters between the sites; some ranged from 1 to 10, while others ranged from 1 to 5.
+Despite attempts to rescale them, statistical tests revealed a significant difference.
+Consequently, we conclude that merging the sites is not viable, and the analysis needs to be conducted separately for each site.
+Is this approach relevant for the analysis with these additional parameters?